gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **tags**: `string`[]

-- An array of tags associated with the theme
+- An array of tags associated with the theme.

 ***